vulnbe/greenbone-source-edition-overlay/README.md

-# OpenVAS 10.0.1 for Gentoo/Linux
+# OpenVAS / Greenbone 10.0.1 for Gentoo/Linux

 This is not official Gentoo/Linux OpenVAS package.